 - While the bitter gourd is soaking get the masala ready.

-- Heat oil in a saute pan and add the spices, remove to the blender and add the ginger and garlic and saute for a couple of minutes.
+- Heat oil in a saute pan, from the masala section - add the whole spices and saute for a minute and remove to the blender follwed by the ginger and garlic and saute for a couple of minutes.
 Remove to the blender.

 - Reduce the heat and saute the coconut for a minute, followed by the coriander powder saute for 1/2 minute and remove that to the blender.